ErikVini/specz_compilation/README.md

 * `original_class_spec`: original spectroscopic classification of the object (before grouping),
 * `source`: TAP service and catalogue from which the information was obtained.

-Not all catalogues used contain information about the redshift error, quality flags, and classes.
+Not all catalogues used contain information about the redshift error, quality flags, and/or classes.
 In these situations the value is left empty.

 ## How it was done
 A script written in Python is used to download all catalogues from the VizieR and HEASARC table access protocol (TAP) services using the following queries: